giacomoh/Random-Reference/README.md

-Get the releases here: https://github.com/giacomoh/reference-picker/releases (you only need the EXE file, make sure to put it inside a folder)
+Get the releases here: https://github.com/giacomoh/reference-picker/releases (you only need the EXE file)

 # Screenshorts
 ![image](https://github.com/giacomoh/reference-picker/assets/53836108/91817358-6d2c-4364-a501-65d50a812e16)